NVIDIA/spark-rapids/docs/compatibility.md

 Another limitation of the GPU JSON reader is that it will parse strings containing floating-point values where Spark will treat them as invalid inputs and will just return `null`.

+### json options

+Below are some of the options that are supported by the plugin with minor differences when compared to Spark:

+- `allowNumericLeadingZeros`  - Allows leading zeros in numbers (e.g. 00012).
+Spark throws exception when the option is set as false whereas plugin always strips off the leading zeros.
+- `allowUnquotedControlChars` - Allows JSON Strings to contain unquoted control characters.
+This matches with Spark's behavior.

 ## Regular Expressions

 The following Apache Spark regular expression functions and expressions are supported on the GPU: